shengjunlin/astro_coor/README.md

 functions handling the beam size calculation.

-This module was written because the feature of `astro_coor.DisplacementMode()` was not implemented by astropy 2.x.
-While astropy 3.1 starts to provide such a feature with `astropy.coordinates.SkyCoord.directional_offset_by()`, and then the `astro_coor.Coor` class can be almost replaced with ` astropy.coordinates.SkyCoord`.
-However, the command-line interface is still useful.
+This module was written because the feature of `astro_coor.DisplacementMode()` was not implemented by `astropy 2`.
+However, `astropy 3.1` starts to provide such a feature with `astropy.coordinates.SkyCoord.directional_offset_by()`, and then the `astro_coor.Coor` class can almost be replaced by `astropy.coordinates.SkyCoord`.
+Despite the great compatibility with the other `astropy` feature of using `SkyCoord`, the command-line interface provided by `astro_coor` remains very useful.
-The commands are the following.
+The CLI commands are the following.

 1. `RADec_convert.py`

-Features:
 * Convert given RA and Dec into different forms.
 * Calculate the distance and P.A. between two given points.
 * Calculate the shifted location from a given point with the displacement.

-2. `beam_calc.py` A python script calculating the beam size from given freq/wavelength and diameter.
+2. `beam_calc.py` A python script calculating the beam size from given freq/wavelength and dish diameter.

 3. `em_wave.py` A python script calculating the freq from a given wavelength and vice versa.

 ## Usage: